IchaTreasure/Premier-League-Memory-Game-/README.md

 <p>Tile images were taken from google.</p>

 <h2>Acknowledgement</h2>
-<p>I especially would like to thank my mentor Anthony Ngene, for his support throughout this project.</p>
+<p>I would like to thank my mentor Anthony Ngene, for his support throughout this project.</p>